aws-observability/aws-rum-web/docs/concepts/sessions.md

 Some hosts run multiple instances of the web client in separate JavaScript contexts that can't share cookies — for example, VS Code extension webviews, Electron `BrowserWindow`s, or sandboxed micro-frontend iframes.
 By default each instance mints its own session ID, so one logical user session appears as N separate sessions in CloudWatch RUM with no way to correlate them.

+> **Session replay is not supported across shared contexts.** This feature correlates _event_ telemetry (errors, performance, http) under a single session ID.
+The `replay` telemetry / `RRWebPlugin` is not yet cross-context aware: each instance records its own DOM independently, recordings cannot be stitched together in the CloudWatch RUM console, and follower recordings may drop frames or fail to start depending on adoption timing (see Caveats below).
+If session replay is a hard requirement, run a single instance per logical session for now.

 To share a single session across contexts, elect one instance as the **leader** and the rest as **followers**:

 1. The leader constructs the client normally and reads its session ID with `getSessionId()`.